ktmeaton/ncov-recombinant/README.md

 ### Tables

-Tables collated into a spreadsheet for excel/google sheets:
+Linelists are collated into a spreadsheet for excel/google sheets:

 1. `recombinants`: Per-lineage summary statistics.
 1. `linelist`: Per-sequence statistics.